 We’ve seen an LL(1) and an LL(2) grammar, and in general more look-ahead allows us to parse more grammars and more languages.
 Both are important: certain languages cannot be expressed in LL(1) or LL(2), and some LL(1) grammars are harder to read and write than the LL(2) grammar of the same language.

-We’ve seen how we can construct simple DFAs for each rule in our grammar, and then replace the sort transitions N1AN2 by a (PDA) push transition (A) from N1 to all starts of DFAs corresponding to rules of A, and a pop transition (A) from the ends of those DFAs to N2.
+We’ve seen how we can construct simple DFAs for each rule in our grammar, and then replace the sort transitions by a (PDA) push transition () from to all starts of DFAs corresponding to rules of , and a pop transition () from the ends of those DFAs to .
 Then the LL table, the decision table of sort + look-ahead = rule, naturally follows from this PDA by finding what input will be consumed if a certain rule is chosen, and using that as the look-ahead to make the decision for that rule.

 The recursive descent way of writing a parser directly as code is nice and simple, it really just follows the grammar.
 Since you’re writing plain old code with function calls, you can imagine people have found nice ways to extend and adapt the pattern of recursive descent parsers.
 For one, it’s quite easy to reason about where you are in the parse when hitting an error state, which makes it fairly easy to give friendly error messages when the parser doesn’t accept an input.
 You can also use a trick to fix up direct left-recursion called node reparenting, where you use a loop or tail-recursion locally construct the tree bottom-up.
 You could argue that such a parser is a hybrid between recursive descent and ascent, a “recursive descent-ascent parser”.